 If you want to short VXX the simplest way is to buy XIV, VelocityShares’s Daily inverse VIX Short-term ETN.
 This fund attempts to track the inverse of the daily percentage moves of VXX so it isn’t a true short, but it has the same goal—going up when VXX goes down.
 It carries a 1.35% annual investment fee (assessed at the rate of 0.021% per day), which I doubt is an issue for you if you’re thinking of shorting VXX.
 Buying XIV does not require you have a margin account (which is required to short any securities), so you can make this trade in ordinary cash accounts or IRAs.
 For more on XIV see here.

-Barclays’ XXV and IVOP are not a good solutions for shorting the VXX.
-They are effectively a short of a VXX position, but one that has already delivered most of the available profit.
+Barclays’ XXV and IVOP are not good solutions for shorting the VXX.
+They are effectively a true short of a VXX position, but one that has already delivered most of the available profit.
 IVOP and XXV’s upside from now on is severely limited.
 See this post for more information.

 If you want to sell VXX short directly you need at least three things: a broker that has shares of VXX available to short, a margin account, and assets (cash, securities) that you can deposit in your margin account.